MicrosoftDocs/Hololens/hololens/hololens-insider.md

 - Addresses issues around reporting compliance properties from HoloLens devices; a reboot may be required for the correct reporting to be triggered on Insider builds.
 - Enabled an [Assigned Access API](/uwp/api/windows.system.userprofile.assignedaccesssettings?view=winrt-20348&preserve-view=true) so that apps can now determine if a HoloLens is running in a Kiosk mode for the user logged into the HoloLens.
 - Updated the in-box version of Remote Assist that's installed on fresh flashes.
 - Gamepad processing for 2D apps was disabled in Insider builds.
-By removing it, apps are now free to use the GamePad APIs directly and have access to the whole set of controls and do whatever they want.
-Developers should use the GamePad APIs to consume GamePad input.
+By removing it, apps are now free to use the Gamepad APIs directly and have access to the whole set of controls and do whatever they want.
+Developers should use the Gamepad APIs to consume Gamepad input.
 Here is a sample for [Gamepad Class (Windows.Gaming.Input) - Windows UWP applications](/uwp/api/windows.gaming.input.gamepad?view=winrt-20348&preserve-view=true)

 ## Start receiving Insider builds